Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Theorem on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity

-and put it into (\ref{toto1}).
-Then, due to moment properties of stochastic integrals, continuity (as a result uniform continuity) of functions $\psi_l(s)$ ($l=1,\ldots,k$) it is easy to see that the prelimit expression on the right-hand side of (\ref{toto1}) is a sum of the prelimit expression on the right-hand side of (\ref{30.30}) and of the value which tends to zero in the mean-square sense if $N\to\infty.$ The lemma is proven.
+and substitute it into (\ref{toto1}).
+Then, due to the moment properties of stochastic integrals and continuity (which means uniform continuity) of the functions $\psi_l(s)$ ($l=1,\ldots,k$) it is easy to see that the prelimit expression on the right-hand side of (\ref{toto1}) is a sum of the prelimit expression on the right-hand side of (\ref{30.30}) and the value which tends to zero in the mean-square sense if $N\to\infty.$ Lemma 3 is proved.